-Objective Element Philosophy Statement Basis for Compensation Decisions; Pay-for- Performance Criteria Reward Performance Attract & Retain Align to Stockholder Value Adhere to High- Ethical Standards Base Salary NEOs as a significant element of their overall compensation to Base salary takes into account the NEO's qualifications, experience, prior salary, and competitive salary information based on competitive market data as described below.
-X X Annual Discretionary Cash Incentive Bonus cash bonus, payable in the sole discretion of the Compensation Committee, to reward our NEOs X X X X Annual Discretionary Long-Term Equity Incentive Awards founders, whose interest are already aligned with the Company due to their substantial stock holdings, we provide annual discretionary long-term equity incentive awards, which may consist of a mix of stock options and NEO's relative job scope, the value of such NEO's outstanding long-term equity incentive awards, individual and Company performance history, prior contributions to the Company, the size of prior awards, and competitive market X X X X Health and Welfare Benefits and Retirement Benefits programs to provide for the health, welfare and retirement The Compensation Committee has determined that our NEOs may participate on the same terms in the same programs that are available to all employees.
-X 34
+Element Philosophy Statement Basis for Compensation Decisions; Pay-for- Performance Criteria Reward Performance Attract & Retain Align to Stockholder Value Adhere to High- Ethical Standards Base Salary We provide a base salary to our NEOs as a significant element of their overall compensation to recruit and retain experienced executives.
+Base salary takes into account the NEO's qualifications, experience, prior salary, and competitive salary information based on competitive market data as described below.
+X X Annual Discretionary Cash Incentive Bonus We provide an annual incentive cash bonus, payable in the sole discretion of the Compensation Committee, to reward our NEOs for individual and Company performance.
+After the end of each year, the Compensation Committee reviews the Company's performance and the individual NEO's performance for the preceding fiscal year taking into consideration such factors as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
+X X X X Annual Discretionary Long-Term Equity Incentive Awards With the exception of our founders, whose interest are already aligned with the Company due to their substantial stock holdings, we provide annual discretionary long-term equity incentive awards, which may consist of a mix of stock options and restricted stock or restricted stock unit awards ("Restricted Stock"), with vesting based on continued service with the Company to align our non-founder NEOs' interests with those of our stockholders.
+The Compensation Committee considers the non-founder NEO's relative job scope, the value of such NEO's outstanding long-term equity incentive awards, individual and Company performance history, prior contributions to the Company, the size of prior awards, and competitive market data as described below.
+X X X X Health and Welfare Benefits and Retirement Benefits We provide industry-standard programs to provide for the health, welfare and retirement planning of our NEOs, including life insurance equal to the lesser of \$200,000 or base salary.
+The Compensation Committee has determined that our NEOs may participate on the same terms in the same programs that are available to all employees.
+X

-2019 Compensation Decision-Making Process and Results
+2021 Compensation Decision-Making Process and Results